 - EN 12566-3 and EN-12566-6 2005 Certification (now mandatory in the UK)

 - Can be Solar Powered if you don't want the vent pipe

-- Can convert a traditional septic tank or cesspit into a first class wastewater treatment plant
+- Can convert a traditional septic tank or cesspit into a first class sewage treatment system

 - Designed and manufactured in the UK, for UK high groundwater site conditions

 - One Piece Construction, Ultra strong tanks - these will not distort, even in very high water table areas

 - Annual service only

-FilterPod, understanding the importance of this fact, designed a dry or terrestrial treatment system; one that is rich in oxygen and therefore highly efficient.
-All other sewage treatment plants are liquid-based.
+FilterPod, understanding the importance of this fact, designed a dry, more natural, terrestrial treatment system; one that is rich in oxygen and therefore highly efficient.
+All other major brands of sewage treatment plants are liquid-based.
 The FilterPod sewage plant separates the solids from the water in raw sewage and other household wastes.
-Conventional sewage systems leave the waste in the water to be broken down by electrically pumping vast quantities of air into the liquid effluent in the tank.
-The FilterPod waste water plant filters the pollutants from the water in the dry, oxygen-rich environment of the biofilter, fuelled only by natural air currents.

 The FilterPod treatment system also has no electrical parts to break down or replace.
 That is why the operating cost of a sustainable FilterPod sewage system is so low.